abhjtbhrli/Performance-Analysis-Automation/lineup_changes.md

 The tasks in this part are made extremely easy by functions.
 We write two functions which will handle all aspects of connecting, loading, transforming and visualising.

-Jason Zivkovic's `worldfootballR` package is of great help here in that it allows us to pull data from _transfermarkt.com_ with a few helper functions.
-Even though ISL data isn't as extensive and clean as big leagues' data on _transfermarkt.com_, matchsheet data is fairly consistent and since it's available to scrap and laod via `worldfootballR`, there's no point looking for other data sources.
+Jason Zivkovic's `worldfootballR` package is of great help here in that it allows us to pull data from _fbref.com_ with a few helper functions.
+Even though ISL data isn't as extensive and clean as big leagues' data on _fbref.com_, matchsheet data is fairly consistent; and since it's available to scrap and laod via `worldfootballR`, there's no point looking for other data sources.

 To use the `worldfootballR` package, first install it ([instructions are here](https://github.com/JaseZiv/worldfootballR)) and then load the library with `library(worldfootballR)` command.